Advantage Student Loan Refinance Review

 As consumer finance companies, student loan refinancing lenders fall under the jurisdiction of the Consumer Financial Protection Bureau (CFPB), a federal agency.
 As part of their mission, the CFPB allows consumers to log official complaints.
 These complaints are publicly available on the CFPB official website.

-Since November 15, 2013, consumers have filed 144 complaints about Advantage Education Loans’ parent company Kentucky Higher Education Assistance Authority (KHEAA) to the CFPB; that’s equivalent to one (1) complaint every 25 days, 12 hours, and 29 minutes, which is 156% higher than the average daily complaint rate among reviewed lenders.
+Since November 15, 2013, consumers have filed 147 complaints about Advantage Education Loans’ parent company Kentucky Higher Education Assistance Authority (KHEAA) to the CFPB; that’s equivalent to one (1) complaint every 26 days, which is 137% higher than the average daily complaint rate among reviewed lenders.

 The allegations made in these complaints are unverified, are not necessarily representative of all consumers’ experiences with Advantage, and may contain outdated information (about rates, bonus offers, etc.).
 Note that a lender with a large customer base is likely to also have a higher number of complaints when compared with smaller lenders.